Rcrossmeister/DES-PSP/README.md

 # DES-PSP
- Double Encoder Seq2seq-Based Presidential ConceptStock Price Prediction model
+ Double Encoder Seq2seq-Based Presidential Conceptual Stock Price Prediction model

 **NOTIFICATION:**

-_Note : Model need interface_
+_Note : Model need interface._

 *Note: The README Still need a further revise and implements.*

+*Note: Reproduce paper list is need to be determined.*

+*Note: The test parameter need to be appointed.*

 __Update:__

 * *A argparse interface is released.
 09-015-2023*

+**TO-DO:**

+1. Ablation Study.
+2. Need to compare the proposed DES-PSP model with existing state-of-the-art methods in the field of stock market prediction.
+3. Need more comprehensive analysis of the model's sensitivity to different parameter settings.
+4. Potentially combine novelty methods (After well-done baseline).
+5. Verifying the hypothesis of the exists stock which benefits from the election of a specific presidential candidate.
+6. Find background news to support the election of conceptual stocks.
+7. State the generalizability.

 ## DataSet